Dangers of Polydrug Use โˆ’ Risks and Signs of Combining Drugss

 Substance abuse and dependence can lead individuals to develop such a high tolerance that they may find themselves needing to increase their dosage or introduce an additional substance to achieve the same desired effect.

-Continue reading to understand the difference between polypharmacy and polysubstance use, the risks of combining drugs, and how to seek medical assistance.
+Continue reading to understand the difference between polypharmacy and polysubstance abuse disorder, the risks of combining drugs, and how to seek medical assistance.

 What is Polysubstance Use?